allefeld/mrivis/README.md

 ***

-This software was developed with SPM8 and Matlab R2015a,, but later versions should work, too.It is copyrighted © 2016 by Carsten Allefeld and released under the terms of the GNU General Public License, version 3 or later, except for the following
+This software was developed with SPM8 and Matlab R2015a,, but later versions should work, too.
+It is copyrighted © 2016 by Carsten Allefeld and released under the terms of the GNU General Public License, version 3 or later, except for the following
 portions: